oroinc/documentation/user_guide/activities_send_email.rst

   To clear the field, click the :guilabel:`x` button.

   If the field is clear, you can enter another email address.
-The cannot be empty and only one address can be defined."
+The field cannot be empty and only one address can be defined."
   "**To, Cc and Bc**","Recipients of the email.
 The field is by default filled with the primary email address of one of the contacts assigned to the record (if any).